twilio/twilio-go/rest/marketplace/v1/docs/ListingApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateMarketplaceModuleDataManagementParams struct
+Other parameters are passed through a pointer to a UpdateModuleDataManagementParams struct

 Name | Type | Description